Looking for the best productivity tools to improve productivity for yourself and your team? Today…

 Don’t want to trust all these companies with your server monitoring requirements?
 Sometimes that’s the case, so why not opt for a self-hosted solution, such as the one from OpsDash (a sister platform of RapidLoop), and deploy your own monitoring dashboard on your own server.
 You can also monitor servers, clusters, services, and even manage uptime monitoring.
 In addition, all the good features in a single dashboard that comes at the price of one dollar per month.
 That’s two coffee cups per year to have your own monitoring dashboard from a reputable and experienced company.
 Does’nt get any cheaper than that.

 StatHat puts all your important server and web statistics into a single dashboard.
 Built over a decade ago by the same people who brought us OkCupid.

 Wasting time on trying to understand why an error or performance issue is occuring, without the use of an external application to do the analysis for you, well..that’s another waste of time.
 Skylight gives you the necessary features to understand why your apps are slow, and what you can do about that slowness to fix it once and for all.
 Skylight although an appealing platform, is only available for Ruby on Rails developers.

-Application performance doesn’t just stop at improved load times, or network interaction.
-Performance is a crucial element when we talked about UX.
+Application performance doesn’t just stop at improved load times or network interaction.
+Performance is a crucial element when talking about UX.
 The way that performance is affecting the browsing experience for the users of your apps also plays a crucial role.
 That’s why AppDynamics came into the market.
 The developers can now utilize a single platform that could give the perfect insight into why something doesn’t work the way it should.
 Now, they also know what to do to fix it.

 Dead Man’s Snitch